Planning for college or training next year? Apply for the Vermont Grant and explore VSAC’s free scholarship booklet to help you cover costs.

 Save for college & training with VT529

-Just about any job or career your loved ones aspire to will require some form of education after high school.
-The VT529 plan offers an easy way to save for that future training, so that those education opportunities will be there when the students are ready.
+Just about any job or career students aspire to will require some form of education after high school.
+VT529, Vermont's official 529 education savings plan, offers an easy way for parents, grandparents, and others to help save for that training as students grow, so that education opportunities will be available when they need it.

-VT529 funds can help pay for tuition, computers, room and board or off-campus housing, travel, fees, and the costs for apprenticeship programs or retraining at institutions throughout the U.S. (as well as at schools in Canada and around the world).
+VT529 funds can help pay for tuition, computers, housing and meals or off-campus housing, travel, fees, and the costs for qualified apprenticeship programs or retraining at institutions throughout the U.S. (as well as at schools in Canada and around the world).
 You can even use the funds to pay back student loans.

 START NOW WITH THE VT529 SAVINGS PLAN